yparsak/PCL/README.md

 # PCL
 PCL code generation using C++.

 Create a PCL code and print text, image and barcode 39.
 See example: barcode_test.cpp.
-It prints text "TITLE" and two barcodes.
+It prints an image, text "TITLE", and two barcodes.
 The second barcode includes human redable text under the barcode.

 See: https://en.wikipedia.org/wiki/Code_39 for more info.